 This is the start of the strategy.
-Before you even consider working out and carbs loading, you must force your body into short term calorie deficit so that he depletes its glycogen and gets the message that the only source of energy available is in your fat storage.
+Before you even consider working out and carbs loading, you must force your body into a short-term calorie deficit so that it depletes its glycogen and gets the message that the only source of energy available is in your fat storage.

-Of course, this is meant just for a short, calculated time similar to a brief fasting so that your metabolic rate will stay still high while you start burning fat.
-This phase set your body up and make it more responsive to the following phase.
+Of course, this is meant just for a short, calculated time similar to brief fasting so that your metabolic rate will stay still high while you start burning fat.
+This phase sets your body up and makes it more responsive to the following phase.

 As an added bonus, your insulin and energy levels become steady without the typical spikes of carbs and sugar dependency.
 So far so good.

 This is probably the most enticing part of the plan.
 Here you actually MUST eat calorie-rich foods and treats.
 Your body’s reaction to this sudden surge of calories after the deprivation days will be an increase in fat-burning hormones and a high metabolic rate.

 On these cheat days, you are allowed to indulge in most forbidden foods, the reason being that no metabolic slow down is possible this way, instead, your body is primed to burn fat even more than before because of the previous depletion days.

 Enter the workouts.
 These workouts are mandatory, even though the program allows for flexibility to adjust them to your current fitness level.

 The workouts will add to your body the extra stimulus required for maximum fat-burning and even for muscle gain when done in conjunction with the depletion and cheat days.
 They are there to increase your metabolic rate even higher and burn fat faster.